DavideCapuozzo/Travel/README.md

 # Getting Started with Travel Api

-This project uses Node.js and Express.
-Ensure you have them installed before proceeding.
+This project uses Node.js and Express and stored data in a MongoDb

 ## Prerequisites